bombasticSlacks/Aspirant/Game/Character-Development.md

 | Master Training   | 6 XP |

 ### Restrictions
 A character can’t learn from nothing.
-When your character desires to learn / improve a skill or gain training, they need to either learn from someone who already has that qualification or have a well-written manual providing details on their person.
+When your character desires to learn / improve a skill or gain training, they need to either learn from someone who already has that qualification or have a well-written manual providing details to study.

 You only need guidance to start training.
 If you begin training with someone but then part ways, you can on your own time finish the training.